ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### HTTP Message Signing {#httpsig-binding}

 This method is indicated by `httpsig` in the `proof` field.
-The sender creates an HTTP
+The signer creates an HTTP
 Message Signature as described in {{I-D.ietf-httpbis-message-signatures}}.

 The covered content of the signature MUST include the following: